RolandWukovits/AC-Powerwall/README.md

 - Fans

 Logic:
-- 2 metered modes, by reading out a meter via Modbus
+- 2 metered modes, by reading out a SDM meter via Modbus (SDM120, SDM 630, X835, etc)
 - 1 Timer mode using 2 programmable timers
 - 1 Mixed metered/timer mode (M1/T1)
 - 4 manual modes (3 for chargers, 1 for discharge)
 - 4 setting modes (limits, parameters, timers, clock)
 - Battery logic to be customized.
 You will have to enter your particular voltage curve of your battery.
-SOC can be calculated with enough precision even for LIFEPO chemistry but requires some effort :) You would still have to use a Coulomb-meter for monitoring, but you can reset it from information you get from the controller.
+SOC can be calculated with enough precision even for LIFEPO chemistry but requires some effort :) You would still have to use a Coulomb-meter for more exact monitoring, but you can reset it from information you get from the controller.

 Monitoring:
 - The controller is connecting to the IoT platform Blynk